ACLED

 ACLED Conflict Alert System (CAST)

-The ACLED Conflict Alert System (CAST) forecasts global political violence events up to six months in advance, providing monthly updates and accuracy metrics for previous forecasts.
+The ACLED Conflict Alert System (CAST)arrow-up-right forecasts global political violence events up to six months in advance, providing monthly updates and accuracy metrics for previous forecasts.

 • Map view: see forecast trends of decreases/increases from the average plotted on a map.